glawing42/bamazon/README.md

 *User starts by typing in node .\bamazon.app.js

 1.)
-A table appears from the mysql database with the avaialbe products.
-You will also be given a unquie customer id
+A table appears from the mysql database with the available products.
+You will also be given a unique customer id

-2.)Use arrow keys to choose Purchase or exit the store and click enter
+2.)Use arrow keys to choose purchase or exit the store and click enter

 3.)Choose the id of the product you would like to purchase